Visual Research Programmes

 ** Archaeologist, Conservationist and Civil Engineer

-Sidney first studied Civil Engineering and work as such for six years.
-Interest in the Arts and specifically in Archaeology led to a career change in 1986 when he joined the Schoemansdal Museum development team, and in that time completed a Masters degree in Conservation of Architecture.
-After spending four years on the Thulamela Project in the Kruger Park he became self-employed.
-Since then he focused on the development of heritage sites, Heritage impact assessments and Conservation of Architecture.
-He devoted much time in plowing back into a variety of communities the years of experience in the Heritage environment through formal and informal lecturing.
-In a short overview of Sidneys experience, the following should be mentioned:
+Sidney first studied Civil Engineering and worked as such for six years.
+Interest in the Arts, and specifically in Archaeology, led to a career change in 1986 when he joined the Schoemansdal Museum Development Team, and in that time completed a Master’s Degree in Conservation of Architecture.
+After spending four years on the Thulamela Project in the Kruger National Park he became self-employed.
+Since then he has focused on the development of heritage sites, Heritage Impact Assessments and the Conservation of Architecture.
+He devoted much time in ploughing back into a variety of communities the years of experience in the Heritage environment through formal and informal lecturing.
+In a short overview of Sidney’s experience, the following should be mentioned:

 Day 1: Johannesburg

 Day 2: Cradle of Humankind (UNESCO World Heritage Site)

 Day 4: Pretoria to the Waterberg, Limpopo

 Day 6: Mashamba Traditional Village and Schoemansdal

 Day 7: Louis Trichardt to the Mapungubwe Cultural Landscape (UNESCO World Heritage Site)